 These are a simple starting point if you have a good local book or guide you can expand on these and depending how much time you have in Marseille.
 You will surely discover an array of interesting locations and attractions in the Marseille area of France.

-Marseille is not a difficult city to navigate, once you have your bearings and know a couple of local landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but be sure to stick to popular and familiar areas after dark.
-If you want to cover more ground in Marseille there are a number of modes of transportation.
+Marseille is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Marseille there are some other alternatives to get around.
 Marseille has a two line Metro System that covers key areas of the city.
 It is a fast and effective method of getting around the city.
-There is a city wide bus system where passes can be attained to include multiple journeys.
-There is also the option to use Marseille Taxis, but be aware of heavy traffic at busy times.
-What ever method you use to explore Marseille make sure you see as much of the city as your can.
+There are safe and reliable buses where passes can be bought to cover you for multiple journeys.
+If you need flexible transport you can Rent A Car in Marseille, there is also the option to use Marseille Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Marseille make sure you see as much of the city as your can.

 If you wish to stay in Marseille for a great period you will need to find a place to stay.
 Marseille offers a broad range of places to stay these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Marseille may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Marseille also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Marseille try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.